artificial-intelligence-class/artificial-intelligence-class.github.io/modules.md

 <div class="alert alert-info">
 Below, you'll find links to pre-recorded lectures.
-You can <a href="https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=3ab2be61-27fe-4d23-bcfe-ad90016c91f3">watch recordings of the live lectures from this semester</a>.
+You can <a href="https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=3ab2be61-27fe-4d23-bcfe-ad90016c91f3">watch recordings of the live lectures from this semester on Panoto</a>.
 </div>